folio-org/raml-module-builder/README.md

                 "type": "object",
                 "$ref": "kv_configuration"
             }
-    this may affect which pojo is referenced by the interface - best to use the same name.
+    This may affect which pojo is referenced by the interface - best to use the same name.
 11. Generated methods do not throw exceptions anymore.
     This will require removing the 'throws Exception' from the implementing methods.
 12. Names of generated methods has changed
-13. response codes changed
-        withJsonOK -> respond200WithApplicationJson
+13. The response codes have changed: withJsonOK -> respond200WithApplicationJson
         withNoContent -> respond204
         withPlainBadRequest -> respond400WithTextPlain